-David G. Schiller represents North Carolina employees in a wide range of employment law cases — including the Employee Retirement Income Security Act (“ERISA”).
+Attorney David G. Schiller represents North Carolina employees in a wide range of employment law cases — including the Employee Retirement Income Security Act (“ERISA”).
 ERISA is a federal law that governs private disability insurance policies or “ERISA Plans.”

-In ERISA cases, the employee is required to provide documentation (primarily medical records) to the insurance company to establish whether or not she is disabled under the definition of the insurance company’s disability Plan.
+In ERISA cases, the employee is required to provide documentation (primarily medical records) to the insurance company to establish whether or not the employee is disabled under the definition of the insurance company’s disability Plan.
 The Plan Administrator reviews the employee’s documentation and makes a determination as to whether or not the employee is disabled under the definition of the Plan.

 Contact Us • Representation throughout North Carolina in Employment Law

-We can be contacted by telephone at (919) 789-4677 or by completing the email form.
+We can be contacted by telephone at (919) 789-4677 or by completing the email form below.